javascriptjoey/cloudlint/docs/yaml-tooling.md

 Security
 - Parse timeout defaults to 5s; override via env YAML_PARSE_TIMEOUT_MS or CLI flag --parse-timeout-ms (max 10s).
 - See docs/secure-yaml.md for enforced limits (2 MiB, 15k lines), MIME/type checks, disallowed anchors/tags, and Docker sandboxing.

+Schema updates (keeping specs up to date)
+- AWS CFN: set CFN_SPEC_PATH to the official CloudFormation Resource Specification JSON.
+You can refresh in CI or via MCP.
+- Azure Pipelines: set AZURE_PIPELINES_SCHEMA_PATH to a local copy of https://json.schemastore.org/azure-pipelines.json.
+You may refresh this file in CI or via MCP/context provider and point the env var to it.
+- Optional: set PROVIDER=aws|azure to force provider selection during suggest.

 Troubleshooting
 - Docker not reachable: